apache/tvm/docs/dev/virtual_machine.rst

 The second execution mechanism is the existing graph runtime.
 In order to target Relay programs to this we compile a small subset of them to the old graph format, and execute them on the runtime.
-This provides a solid execution experience but only for a very limited subset of Relay programs.
+Graph runtime provides a fast execution experience but only for a very limited subset of Relay programs.

 An alternative but not-standard approach is Relay's ahead-of-time compiler, which transforms a Relay program into a shared library containing an ahead-